Subject: Credit/Debit Card Standards

 - When a customer contests a charge, the customer’s issuing bank will forcibly initiate a chargeback, or return of funds, from the UMS to the customer.
 The UMS may also reverse a transaction.
 UMS personnel must timely post entries to subsidiary systems, as applicable, and the general ledger to reflect chargebacks and reversals.
 Such posting will be for the daily amounts to ease reconciliation and aid in researching transaction history.

 Each department that accepts credit and/or debit card payments shall have appropriate procedures for securely processing and disposing of credit card information.
-Procedures must be in place to comply with this APL, APL VI-C Employee Protection of Data, UMS Policy Section 901 – Information Security, and the Payment Card Industry Data Security Standard (PCI DSS).
+Procedures must be in place to comply with this APL, APL VI-C Employee Protection of Data, UMS Policy Section 901 – Information Security, and the Payment Card Industry Data Security Standard (PCI DSS) (External Site).
 Procedures are to be developed from the list of standards below, not considered to be an all-inclusive list, which must be followed to achieve compliance with PCI DSS depending on the individual circumstances of each merchant.

 - If a credit card swipe terminal is used, a dedicated phone line or internet connection to the campus PCI Compliant Network is required.